-A bee’s favorite pre-built natural habitat is simply an untreated block of wood with lots of holes.
-Bees love to burrow and nest, and creating honeybee habitats will encourage these helpful pollinators to return to your neighborhood to collect the pollen and nectar they need.
+A bee’s favorite pre-built habitat is simply an untreated block of wood with lots of holes.
+Bees love to burrow and nest, and creating bee habitats will encourage these helpful pollinators to return to your neighborhood.
 Cover the holes with chicken wire to ensure that birds leave the bees alone.
-By nature, many bee species are solitary, so no need to worry about attracting an entire hive into your yard.
+Many bee species are solitary, so no need to worry about attracting an entire hive into your yard.

 5. Volunteer with your local beekeeping society

 Most states have a local beekeeping society, and many need help from volunteers.
-You can donate your time to help with outreach at community events, or you can organize a nonprofit fundraiser to collect donations for the society.
+You can donate your time to help with outreach at community events, or you can organise a charity fundraiser to collect donations for the society.

 6. Join your local beekeeping club

-If you are interested in keeping a beehive of your own, joining a beekeeping club is a great way to get started.
+If you are interested in keeping a beehive of your own, joining a beekeeping club is for you.
 Participating in your local beekeeping club can be a fun way to meet others in your community who care about the environment, and develop your beekeeping skills in the process.
-If you’re not quite ready to jump into a beekeeping club, you might want to check out some online options, like beekeeping groups on Facebook or YouTube videos on the subject.

 7. Sponsor a beehive